shivammathur/setup-php/README.md

 > Update to the latest patch of PHP versions.

-- Pre-installed PHP versions on the GitHub Actions runner are not updated to their latest patch release by default.
+- Pre-installed PHP versions on the GitHub Actions images are not updated to their latest patch release by default.
-- You can specify the `update` environment variable to `true` to force update to the latest release.
+- You can specify the `update` environment variable to `true` for updating to the latest release.

 ```yaml
 - name: Setup PHP with latest versions